Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Introduction

-Since last few years, deep convolutional neural networks have attracted full attention of researchers in computer vision community.
-The first remarkable work was done in 2012 by Alex et al. named as the AlexNet \cite{alexnet} for the Imagenet classification task \cite{imagenet}.
-After Alexnet, several CNN models proposed for the Imagenet classification such as VGGNet \cite{vggnet}, GoogLeNet \cite{googlenet} and ResNet \cite{resnet}.
-The network over the time became deeper and deeper, from AlexNet (8 stages) to VGGNet (16 and 19 stages) to GoogLeNet (22 stages) to ResNet (152 stages).
+Since last few years, the convolutional neural networks (CNN) have attracted the full attention of researchers in computer vision community.
+The AlexNet \cite{alexnet} was the first CNN model that won the Imagenet classification challenge \cite{imagenet} in 2012 with a great margin as compared to the best performing hand-designed features.
+After Alexnet, several CNN models have been proposed for the Imagenet classification, such as VGGNet \cite{vggnet}, GoogLeNet \cite{googlenet} and ResNet \cite{resnet}.
+The network became deeper over time , i.e., AlexNet (8 stages) in 2012, VGGNet (16 and 19 stages) in 2014, GoogLeNet (22 stages) in 2012, and ResNet (152 stages) in 2015.
+The CNNs have been also used for different applications, such as multimedia classification \cite{shamsolmoali2019high}, image denoising \cite{wang2019multi}, and image retrieval \cite{li2019piecewise}.

-The deep neural networks are also proposed for the face recognition task.
-Some recent and renowned deep learning based approaches are DeepFace \cite{deepface}, FaceNet \cite{facenet}, and VGGFace \cite{vggface}, Bilinear CNN (BCNN) \cite{bcnnface}, Deep CNN (DCNN) \cite{dcnn} and All-in-One CNN \cite{acnn} among others for face recognition.
-The DeepFace used a nine-layer deep neural network for face representation \cite{deepface}.
-The number of parameters in DeepFace is too high as it is not using the weight sharing.
-DeepFace reported an accuracy of 97.35\% on the Labeled Faces in the Wild (LFW) database \cite{deepface}, \cite{lfw}.
+The deep neural network based models have also been proposed for the face recognition task.
+Some recent and renowned deep learning based approaches are DeepFace \cite{deepface}, FaceNet \cite{facenet}, and VGGFace \cite{vggface} amongst others for face recognition.
+The DeepFace model has used 9 learnable layers for face representation \cite{deepface}.
+The number of parameters in the DeepFace model is too high as it does not use the weight sharing.
+The DeepFace model has reported an accuracy of 97.35\% on the Labeled Faces in the Wild (LFW) dataset \cite{deepface,lfw}.
 FaceNet is also proposed as the feature extractor for face recognition and clustering \cite{facenet}.
-It uses the deep convolutional network as the feature embedding.
-FaceNet reported 99.63\% of accuracy over LFW face database.
-VGGFace utilized the convolutional neural network (CNN) based end-to-end learning for face recognition \cite{vggface}.
+The FaceNet model uses the deep convolutional network for the feature embedding.
+The FaceNet model has reported 99.63\% accuracy over LFW face dataset.
+The VGGFace model has utilized the convolutional neural network (CNN) based end-to-end learning for face recognition \cite{vggface}.
 It is trained over a very large scale VGGFace database with 2.6M images from 2.6K subjects.
+In our work, we use the VGGFace model as a feature extractor for the face retrieval experiments.